se-edu/learningresources/contents/data/nosql/NoSQL.md

 <box type="info" light>
-For this reason, many NoSQL database solutions (e.g. MongoDB) implement a unique <code>id</code> field for each document by default.
+For this reason, many NoSQL database solutions (eg. MongoDB) implement a unique <code>id</code> field for each document by default.
 </box>